North Carolina vs. Florida State NCAA Football Odds, Plays and Insights | October 9, 2021

 Florida State Stats and Trends

-- Florida State has one win against the spread in five games this season.
+- Thus far this season Florida State has one win against the spread.

-- Florida State's games this season have gone over the point total two times in five opportunities (40%).
+- Florida State's games this year have hit the over two times in five opportunities (40%).

-- This season the Seminoles put up per game (25) than the Tar Heels surrender (25).
+- The Seminoles score 25 points per game, comparable to the 25 the Tar Heels give up.

 - Florida State is 1-1 against the spread and 1-1 overall when the team puts up more than 25 points.